njw1389/bug-tracker/project-readme.md

 # Bug Tracker Project - Implementation Details

 ## Overview
-This document outlines the key architectural decisions, enhancements, and deviations from the initial design diagrams and stubbed code implementation.
+This document outlines the key architectural enhancements, and deviations from the initial design diagrams and stubbed code implementation.
 The final solution includes several additional features and architectural improvements that went beyond the original requirements to create a more robust and secure bug tracking system.

 ## Major Enhancements